mobify/ui-kit/README.md

     1. If there is, please help review and merge the pull request.
     2. If not, you can begin work.
 2. **Work from the correct branch.** All changes to the UI Kits should be made on their respective branches.
 Again, we can't have a bunch of separate branches because they won't merge properly, so we try to maintain a single branch per file to prevent this.
 Example: `ui-base-changes` and `ui-app-changes`
 3. **Double check your work.** Do your changes follow the tenets of the UI Kit?
-This will be reviewed in the pull request anyway, so it doesn't hurt to save yourself and others some time by doing one last check beforehand.
+This will be reviewed by your fellow designs when you create your pull request, so it doesn't hurt to save yourself and others some time by doing one last check beforehand.
     - Are the symbols appropriately named and filed?
     - Are all layers appropriately named and organized?
     - Is the symbol flexible?
 Can it be resized without breaking?